gluonhq/scenebuilder/README.md

 mvn checkstyle:checkstyle
 ```

-There will be a report for each sub-project, one for `app` and one for `kit`.
+There will be a report for each sub-project:

 * Kit: `kit/target/reports/checkstyle.html`
 * App: `app/target/reports/checkstyle.html`